 The itchy red spots associated with bedbug bites usually disappear on their own within a week or two.
 You might speed your recovery by using:

 If you develop a skin infection from scratching bedbug bites, your doctor may prescribe an antibiotic.

 Nonchemical treatments may include:

-Some professional exterminators use portable devices to produce steam, heat or freezing temperatures to kill bedbugs.
+Some professional exterminators use portable devices to raise the temperature of a room to a lethal temperature.
+All stages of bedbugs can be killed at 122 F (50 C).
 In some cases, you may have to throw out heavily infested items such as mattresses or couches.